sayansatpati/PyCap/src/intro-to-python/capstone/web_scraping/PROBLEM.md

 - Enhance the scaper further and save the information out into csv file
 - Utilise the data and create an application from it
-- Example for Advance usage: Algorithm Trading on Stock or Resume Skill Matching for job posting
+- Example for Advance usage: Algorithm Trading on stock information or Resume Skill Matching for job posting